Spark-Liang/NoteBook/LOMA/280/ch02 - Life and Health Insurence Industry.md

   - partnership: owned by two or more people.

   - corporation: is seperate and disctinct from the people who own it.
+- reason why insurance must be corporation
+  - corporation is separate from its owner.
+  - corporation continue beyond the death of any or all of its owner.

 ###### type of Insurance Company Organization